curl/curl/docs/INSTALL.md

 When you build with multiple TLS backends, you can select the active one at runtime when curl starts up.

+## MultiSSL and HTTP/3

+HTTP/3 needs QUIC and QUIC needs TLS.
+Building libcurl with HTTP/3 and QUIC support is not compatible with the MultiSSL feature: they are mutually exclusive.
+If you need MultiSSL in your build, you cannot have HTTP/3 support and vice versa.

+libcurl can only use a single TLS library with QUIC and that *same* TLS library needs to be used for the other TLS using protocols.

 ## Configure finding libs in wrong directory

 When the configure script checks for third-party libraries, it adds those